 In either scenario, you have to make sure you use a cable with a fairly slim FireWire 400 connector.
 The port on the H20 is deeply recessed and larger connectors won’t fit into the narrow opening.
 I discovered this when I bought a FireWire 800 to FireWire 400 cable and couldn’t get it to fit.

-What ultimately worked for me was a Delock FireWire 800 to FireWire 400 (6-pin) adapter plugged into the Belkin dock.
+What ultimately worked for me was a FireWire 800 to FireWire 400 (6-pin) adapter plugged into the Belkin dock.
+Mine was Delock-branded, but I suppose all of these FireWire adapters roll out of the same factory so you can probably get away with whatever is available to you.
 Then I plugged the FireWire 400 cable that came with the back into the adapter.
 The previous owner reported no issues using this cable, and it fits into the recessed port on the H20 perfectly.
-I suppose all of these FireWire adapters roll out of the same factory, so you can probably get away with whatever is available to you.

 Portable hardware options